daecepi/JobsityChallengesThirdSchool/ChallengesWeek5/Challenge1/README.md

 [x] Some tests written
 [ ] Dockerize the application according to this doc (that show how to do it scalably): https://dev.to/carlillo/part-7-deploy-backend-nestjs-dockerdocker-compose-3cmb
-[ ] Assign secret to a service for it (better practice) [ ] Put the frontend in the public's folder that serves the static files
+[ ] Assign secret to a service for it (better practice) [ ] Limitant of how many results can you get at the same time from the books endpoint [ ] Put the frontend in the public's folder that serves the static files

 ### Faked infor from the API: